 “Composer to Conductor: From Score to Stage”

-On Friday, June 25th, Vermont ACDA hosts Drs.
+On Friday, June 25th, Vermont ACDA hosted Drs.
 Amanda Quist and Tim Brent at our bi-annual summer conference, Gather at the River.
-Because this year’s conference is online, we are thrilled to welcome participants from around the world.
+Because this year’s conference was online, we were thrilled to welcome participants from around the world to the event.

-This year’s virtual conference focuses on the collaboration between composer and conductor, and how to engage the composer’s spark of inspiration by exploring the synthesis between composition and performance.
-We hope to leave singers and conductors rejuvenated and refreshed, with new methods to explore their musical endeavors.
+This year’s virtual conference focused on the collaboration between composer and conductor, and how to engage the composer’s spark of inspiration by exploring the synthesis between composition and performance.
+Singers and conductors were inspired by new methods and skills with which to explore their musical endeavors.

-The workshop ends with a Conducting Masterclass featuring students from the individual lesson slots!
+The workshop ended with a Conducting Masterclass featuring students from the conference!

 Friday, June 25th 2021

 9:30 – 9:50 AM Castleton University Graduate Course Meeting

 10:00 – 10:30 AM Welcome Presentation and Warmups

 Dr. Quist will lead the group through her warm-up sequence based on Body, Breath, Tone, Intonation.
 Dr. Brent will lead the group in some basic improv exercises you can use every day.